Investing: What is IRR?

 Calculation of IRR

-Interestingly enough, calculation of internal rate of return first requires the formula for Net Present Value (NPV) of a project.
+Interestingly enough, calculation of an internal rate of return first requires the formula for Net Present Value (NPV) of a project.
 When we refer to “project” we assume it means any capital budgeting decision management faces.

 Ct = net cash flow during period t